-The island of Seili provides an unique location for field courses, seminars and summer schools.
+The historical island of Seili offers a unique setting for meetings, field courses, seminars, and summer schools.
 The Archipelago Research Institute is committed to providing support to educational organizations.
 In collaboration with the travel company VisitSeili, we facilitate seamless teaching arrangements on the island.

-Laboratories and working spaces
+Laboratories and Working Spaces

 Excursions: Terrain and Sea

 While exploring Seili island, please note that the main building is accessible to all visitors, with the exception of the Archipelago Research Institute’s work rooms and laboratories in the west wing.

 There are no restricted areas on Seili; however, we kindly request that you avoid trespassing on private properties located at the northern and southern ends of the island.

 Given our commitment to environmental conservation, camping and campfires are strictly prohibited island-wide.
 Smoking is also prohibited near the church and other specified areas.

 At sea, we prioritize safety.
 Please always follow the instructions provided by the boat captain or course leader.
 When aboard small boats, all passengers must wear life vests and adhere to common maritime safety regulations.